 - Cook/simmer for few minutes until custard thickens and coats the back of the spoon.

-- Keeping aside a tbsp of sugar, add sugar to custard and mix until it melts into custard.
+- Keeping aside a tablespoon of sugar, add sugar to custard and mix until it melts into custard.

 - When desired consistency is reached, turn off the flame.
 Mind you, custard thickens when it cools.

-- Tip – Sprinkle remaining one tbsp of sugar on custard and let it cool.
+- Tip – Sprinkle remaining one tablespoon of sugar on custard and let it cool.
 Sugar will melt and prevent the custard from forming a thick layer on the surface.

 - When custard is cool, refrigerate until ready to serve.